jwong1209/codepath-prework/README.md

 ## Hello from Jason!

 ### App Description
-Can enter text into textfield to change the text in the label.
-Can change color of displayed text.
-Can click button to make label text say "Goodbye 👋".
+Can enter text into textfield and click button to change the text in the label.
+Can change color in text label.
+Can click button to make text label say "Goodbye 👋".
 Can click button to change background color.
+Can tap on background view to restore everything to default settings.

 ### App Walk-though
 <img src="http://g.recordit.co/p2xWOGV0ZT.gif" width=200><br>